danielrlc/article-view-next-js/README.md

 ## Tech stack

-I used [Next.js by Vercel - The React Framework](https://nextjs.org/) and [Tailwind CSS](https://tailwindcss.com/) to build the app.
+I used [Next.js](https://nextjs.org/) and [Tailwind CSS](https://tailwindcss.com/) to build the app.

 ### Why Next.js?

 Next.js lets you use a combination of static and server-side rendering (SSR).
-I felt that SSR could be important for a site like hbl.fi as it can make search engine optimisation (SEO) much less of a headache.
+I felt that SSR could be important for a site like hbl.fi as it can make search engine optimisation (SEO) less of a headache than it can be in a single-page application.
 I have used server-side rendering in this app.
-It also makes authentication easier to handle than in some other frameworks like Gatsby.

 ### Why Tailwind CSS?